Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: Additional comments

-As an aside, note that in a multi-species scenario of axion-like particles, the cosmological relic abundance of each species is expected in the minimal vacuum misalignment mechanism to satisfy $ \Omega_i = f_i\Omega_{\rm DM} \propto \theta_i^2F_i^2 m_i^{1/2} $, where $ F_i $ is the axion decay constant and $\theta_i$ is a vacuum misalignment angle (expected to be of order unity for initial conditions set before inflation).
-Assuming that $ F_i\sim F $ is roughly universal among the different species, and neglecting $\mathcal{O}(1)$ differences in initial misalignment angles, we find the parametric dependence of the factor in the parentheses of \refeq{tau1multi} \be \left[\sum_j \frac{(f_j/f_1)^2}{(m_j/m_1)^3}\right]^{-1} \sim \left[\sum_j \frac{m_1^2}{m_j^2}\right]^{-1} \sim \frac{{\rm min}(m)^2}{m_1^2} \;. \ee The species participating in the sum are those for which $m_i\gg1/(\sigma R)$.
+As an aside, note that in a multispecies scenario of axionlike particles, the cosmological relic abundance of each species is expected in the minimal vacuum misalignment mechanism to satisfy $ \Omega_i = f_i\Omega_{\rm DM} \propto \theta_i^2F_i^2 m_i^{1/2} $, where $ F_i $ is the axion decay constant and $\theta_i$ is a vacuum misalignment angle (expected to be of the order of unity for initial conditions set before inflation).
+Assuming that $ F_i\sim F $ is roughly universal among the different species, and neglecting $\mathcal{O}(1)$ differences in initial misalignment angles, we find the parametric dependence of the factor in the parentheses in \refeq{tau1multi} \be \left[\sum_j \frac{(f_j/f_1)^2}{(m_j/m_1)^3}\right]^{-1} \sim \left[\sum_j \frac{m_1^2}{m_j^2}\right]^{-1} \sim \frac{{\rm min}(m)^2}{m_1^2} \;. \ee The species participating in the sum are those for which $m_i\gg1/(\sigma R)$.
 Even with this condition, it is possible in principle for this factor to enhance the efficiency of dynamical relaxation, compared to naive expectations with a single species of ULDM.

 Suppose there is one species of ULDM with $ m_1 $, $ f_1 $, and a second species with $ m_2 < m_1 $ and $ f_2 $.
-This set-up could lead to stronger constraints on $ f_1 $, compared to the single species scenario. \reffig{f1-m1-fixed-f2-m2} demonstrates this point.
+This setup could lead to stronger constraints on $ f_1 $, compared to the single-species scenario.
+Figure~\ref{f1-m1-fixed-f2-m2} demonstrates this point.
 The region inside the gray-colored contour corresponds to single-species relaxation discussed previously.
-The total blue-shaded region is the constraint on $ f_1 $ vs $ m_1 $ that would be obtained if, in the relaxation time computation, we include an additional species of ULDM at $m_2= 10^{-23} $~eV and $f_2=0.1$, consistent with the Lyman-$ \alpha $ limit.
+The total blue-shaded region is the constraint on $ f_1 $ versus $ m_1 $ that would be obtained if, in the relaxation time computation, we include an additional species of ULDM at $m_2= 10^{-23} $~eV and $f_2=0.1$, consistent with the Lyman-$ \alpha $ limit.